 Loans are generally placed on nonaccrual status when they are past due 90 days as to either principal or interest, or when in management's judgment the collectability of interest or principal of the loan has been impaired.
 Loans accounted for under ASC 310-30 are placed on nonaccrual when it is not possible to reach a reasonable expectation of the timing and amount of cash flows to be collected on the loan.
 When a loan has been placed on nonaccrual status, previously accrued and uncollected interest is reversed against interest on loans.
 Interest on nonaccrual loans is accounted for on a cash-basis or using the cost-recovery method when collectability is doubtful.
-A loan is returned to accrual status when collectability of principal and interest is reasonably assured and the loan has performed for a reasonable period of time.
+A loan is returned to accrual status when collectability of principal and interest is reasonable period of time.